mark-a-bull/mapping-example/README.md

 Main.js, App.svelte, package.json, rollup.config.js are all created by cloning the default svelte project.

+## How to run and test

+You are able to run this locally by running the following commands

+- `npm install`
+- `npm run dev`
+    - Running dev allows live reloading of the app.
+You can find the url to open in the terminal but it's normally `localhost:5000/`

+You are able to run all avilable test by running the following command.

+- `npm run test`

 ## References used

 - Creating the map using [Leaflet.js](https://leafletjs.com/reference-1.7.1.html#map-factory).